cityblock/commons-starter-project/README.md

 After that is all set, write the model for items in `Item.ts`, including a get, create, edit and delete method.
 Again, be sure to include at least one test per method.
 Finally, make another pull request!
 For your Model data model to be properly typed, you will want to define and import the item interface.

 After you have written your data models, create a test file called `pokemon.spec.ts` and `item.spec.ts` inside a `__tests__` folder, inside the `models` folder.
 This will contain your tests be sure to write at least one test per method.
-Here is [a skeleton](https://github.com/cityblock/commons-starter-project/blob/test-feature/server/models/__tests__/puppy.spec.ts) of a test file, as well as [the tests for the patient model](https://github.com/cityblock/commons/blob/master/server/models/__tests__/patient.spec.ts).
+Here are [the tests for the patient model](https://github.com/cityblock/commons/blob/master/server/models/__tests__/patient.spec.ts).
 You can also check out [other model tests here](https://github.com/cityblock/commons/tree/master/server/models/__tests__).

 In order for you to run your tests, you'll want to run the migrations against your pokedex_test database and load it up with the seed file.